Albert0i/RU330/draft.md

 Does it solve our persistence requirement?
 Does it solve our performance demand?

 It's compromise between performance and flexibility.
 We can't manage data with SQL, se lose fhe freedom of joining table and power of aggregation and as yet.
-All we gain is SPEED.
+What we gain is SPEED.

 > Long story short, REDIS allows you to store key-value pairs on your RAM.
 Since accessing RAM is 150,000 times faster than accessing a disk, and 500 times faster than accessing SSD, it means speed.